shanet/py_oathtool/README.md

 ```
 pipenv run python -m build
-pip install --force-reinstall dist/py_oathtool-*.whl
+pip install --force-reinstall dist/py_oathtool2-*.whl
 ```

 ### Upload to PyPI

 ```
-twine upload --repository-url https://upload.pypi.org/legacy/ dist/*
+pipenv run python -m twine upload --config-file ~/.pypirc dist/*
 ```

 ## Disclaimer

-2-Factor is meant to provide an extra layer of account security and this tool does not exactly promote that concept.
-You should be responsible for taking reasonable steps to protect your secrets file, and perhaps this is not the ideal 2-Factor solution for your most important accounts.
+Two factor auth is meant to provide an extra layer of account security and this tool does not exactly promote that concept.
+You are responsible for taking reasonable steps to protect your secrets file to prevent loss of secrets, and perhaps this is not the ideal two factor solution for your most important accounts.

-I take no responsibility if you lose accounts through using this tool.
+## License

+GPLv2